2024-2025 Undergraduate Calendar

 (also offered as VISA 3M25)

-Archaeological and art historical investigation of the houses, gardens and villas of Roman Italy.
+Archaeological and art historical investigation of Etruscan and Roman Italy focusing on Rome, Pompeii, Cervetri, and Tarquinia.

 Restriction: permission of the instructor.

-Note: offered in the Spring Session for two to four weeks of intensive study abroad.
+Note: offered in the Spring Session with one week of on-campus instruction and two weeks of intensive study abroad.
 Students are expected to pay their own expenses.
 The method of delivery will be listed on the academic timetable, in the applicable term.

 #CLAS 3M61